evaldo91/challenge-conversor-de-moedas/README.md

 ## Licença

 Este projeto está licenciado sob a Licença MIT.
-Consulte o arquivo LICENSE.md para obter mais detalhes.